 Les Rotes promenade

-We follow on until we reach the premises of Dénia’s Nautical Club where there are moorings for ships up to 20 m. long, a rowing school, sailing and canoeing, a heated swimming pool, etc. The Nautical Club has a long tradition organising nautical regattas, with a year long calendar of important sailing regattas, as well as rowing, canoeing, sport fishing and swimming.
+Later on, on the left sidewalk, we will reach the premises of Dénia’s Real Club Náutico where there are moorings for ships up to 20 m. long, a rowing school, sailing and canoeing, a heated swimming pool, etc. This Nautical Club has a long tradition organising nautical regattas, with a year long calendar of important sailing regattas, as well as rowing, canoeing, sport fishing and swimming.

-We cross the road to the Nautical Club and follow the exterior pavement, which will take us away from les Rotes Road and along the coast.
+We continue on this left sidewalk, which will take us away from the "Carretera de Les Rotes" Road, continuing along the coast.
 There are several pubs in this area.
-We reach a rotunda with a monument: the Monument to Mount Montgó, a piece of art by sculptor Castejón, representing the mount sheltering us.
+We reach a roundabout with a monument: the "Monumento al Montgó", a piece of art by the sculptor Castejón, representing the mount Montgó.

-To the left of the rotunda we find the Southern Breakwater, where there is the La Marina Sports Port, a recently built port where there are moorings for ships up to 60 m. long, as well as sport schools (sailing, canoeing, etc.), nautical shops, restaurants, cafés, pubs and terraces with splendid views.
+On the left of the roundabout we find the Southern Breakwater, where there is the "Puerto Deportivo La Marina de Dénia", where there are moorings for ships up to 60 m. long, as well as sport schools (sailing, canoeing, etc.), nautical shops, restaurants, cafés, pubs and terraces with splendid views.

 It will be worth your while to take a stroll along this nice sports port.

-After visiting the port we go back to the rotunda with the Monument to Mount Montgó and we’ll walk along the promenade bordering the Marineta Casiana beach, the only sandy beach in the les Rotes area.
+After visiting it, we’ll walk along the next promenade bordering the whole Marineta Cassiana beach, the only sandy beach in the les Rotes area.

 *On July, 10 2005: the Sea Reserve has been extended to include the rocky coves of les Rotes.
 Valencian Legislation DOGV 5.027